jonfinerty/sublime-snake/README.md

 Ever been frustated with your code?
 Broken the build?
 It just won't compile?

-Make that source code pay - by eating it with a snake, obviously.
+Make that source code pay - by eating it with a snake.
+Obviously.

 The more code you eat the longer your snake grows.